 Many voices are stronger than one.
-By mobilizing our members and allies to advocate for our collective public policy agenda, Housing Action Illinois amplifies the influence of community-based organizations working to end homelessness, create affordable rental housing, and promote sustainable homeownership.
-On our own and through coalition work with partners, we have been able to secure a multitude of policy victories in Springfield and Washington D.C. that benefit renters and homeowners.
+We mobilize our members and allies to advocate for policies that help end homelessness, create affordable rental housing, promote sustainable homeownership and affirmatively further fair housing.
+We work to increase federal, state, and local investments in proven housing programs, as well as to develop new and innovative policy solutions.
+On our own and through coalition work, we have been able to secure a multitude of policy victories in Springfield and Washington D.C. that benefit renters and homeowners.

 Public Education and Organizing

-We build awareness by sharing information and personal stories with policymakers, elected officials, nonprofit service providers, and the media.
-In addition to keeping our members informed about the latest developments in housing policy, we organize issue-specific working groups, meetings with legislators, a summer outreach caravan, and an annual Housing Matters! conference where advocates and practitioners share their knowledge and experience.
+Our members make us powerful.
+We build awareness and activate change by sharing information and real-life stories with policymakers, nonprofit service providers, and the media.
+We keep our members and allies informed about the latest developments in housing policy, organize issue-specific working groups, meet with legislators, take the pulse of communities during our outreach caravan, and host an annual Housing Matters! conference where advocates and practitioners share their knowledge and expertise.